carlosgimenes/Training-Duolingo/Frases.md

 We like both schools very much. = Nós gostamos muito de ambas as escolas.
 We like eating outdoors in the summer. = Nós gostamos de comer ao ar livre no verão.
 We like eating outdoors when the weather is nice. = Nós gostamos de comer ao ar livre quando o tempo está agradável.
+We lived in Germany last year. = Nós vivemos na Alemanha no ano passado.
 We love cooking outdoors in the summer.
 We need to turn right at the end of this street.
 We never have good weather. = Nós nunca temos tempo bom.